aitos-io/BoAT3-anchor-sdk/README.md

 The lifetime of the authorization is limited.
 If you encounter the error message Authorization is expired, it indicates that the authorization has expired.
 In such cases, you can reach BoAT3 to request a new authorization.

-# Preparing Business Data
+# Preparing Service Data

-You can prepare business data in any format and send it to BoAT3 Connector, but JSON format is preferred.
-Simple business data for the Weather Station looks like:
+You can prepare service data in any format and send it to BoAT3 Connector, but JSON format is preferred.
+Simple service data for the Weather Station looks like:

 ```
 {